nixworks/public/news/2012/05/28/README.md

 ##### Chinese
 ### [The Chinese Communist Party expels the former railways minister, Liu Zhijun, over corruption. ](/news/2012/05/28/the-chinese-communist-party-expels-the-former-railways-minister-liu-zhijun-over-corruption.md)
-_Context: Communist Party of China, Liu Zhijun, Chinese_
+_Context: Communist Party of China, Chinese, Liu Zhijun_

 ##### Nepal
 ### [Political parties in Nepal fail to agree on a new constitution, leaving the country with no constitution and no sitting national Legislature. ](/news/2012/05/28/political-parties-in-nepal-fail-to-agree-on-a-new-constitution-leaving-the-country-with-no-constitution-and-no-sitting-national-legislature.md)